startupjs/startupjs/packages/startupjs/README.md

 ### `serverUpgrade`

-You should pass arguments and receive it as an argument in the server field of createPlugin
+**Note:** You should pass arguments and receive it as an argument in the server field of createPlugin

 ```js
   serverUpgrade: (expressApp) => {